AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

    (842 words)

 ## Project Management and Teamwork
 ### Agile Methodology
 #### Why Agile
-[TODO][why agile instead of waterfall]
-We used Trello (Kanban board) for
+We uses the Agile methology for our project management, and the Trello for task tracking and organization.
+The iterative feature of Agile methodology has enabled us to changes and feedbacks more flexibly.
+In our project, we have frequently meetings with our stakeholder and supervisor, who provide valuable suggestions and feedback.
+This approach allows us to continuously improve our project.
+In this case, the iterative nature of Agile helps us remain flexible and reponses to our clients' needs and expectations.
 #### Task distribution and time planning
-As our team decided on the front-end and back-end seperation architecture, our team has distributed to two small group for development, the front-end group and the back-end group.
+As our team decided on the front-end and back-end seperation architecture for the project, our team has distributed to two small group for development, the front-end group and the back-end group.
-Also, we have decided on
+Also, we have decided on two key milestones:
+1. MileStone 1: Finish all the deveopment part
+By the end of June, all the development and deployment tasks should be completed.
+This allows the team to have extra time for report writing and preparing for the upcoming recruitment period in August.
+2. MileStone 2: Finish all the writing part
+The final report must be completed and submitted by September 3rd.
+But we should finish the group report part by the end of August, including formats and references section.
+This timeline allows extra time for reviews and any necessary additions before the report is ultimately submitted.
 #### Fixed working hours
+The team has also agreed on fixed working hours, as many of us work remotely.
+To ensure consistent communication and collaboration, and based on the UK's hybrid working styles, we have established the following agreements:
+1. Regular online meeting on every weekday on 2 p.m.
+   These online meetings focus on sharing current progress and discussing individual working points.
+Specifically on Mondays, we will specifically review the plan for the week ahead and evaluate whether the goals set for the previous week have been met, and updated them on Trello.
+   These meetings are essential to let every team member remains actively engaged even we are working remotely.
+2. Regular offline programming sessions
+   These sessions are important for addressing any concerns, debugging issues, and smooth communication between the front-end and back-end groups.
+Meeting offline regularly also contributes to our motivation, and reduce the isolate feeling even if we are doing a group project.
 #### Version Control Methodology
-- Regular offline meeting on Tuesday and Thursday
-- Regular online meeting every weekday on 2 p.m.
-- Records on week’s job done so far
-- Regular Presentation to ensure everyone understand current stage progress
-- Kanban board
-- Front-end back-end communication: before writing code, we would discuss and explain how the function works, and does it need anything
+We use the Github for version control, and besides that we have set up series of instructions within the group to avoid any "git merge" issues.
+Firstly, the main branch is protected and can only be modified through pull requests, this ensures that all changes to the main branch are reviewed and approved.
+Also, instead of using command-line tools for merging, we have also agreed to handle all pull requests through the GitHub website.
+This centralizes the process, allows for easier review.
+These methods have proven effective in our team development process, helping us manage version control and avoid merge conflicts.
 #### Reporting and Presentation

-### Team Roles and Responsibilities
+We have two regularly meeting to update our status and present our current work to both our IBM stakeholder and our supervisor.
+To ensure that everyone has the opportunity to present, we do the presentation in turns.
+This approach makes sure that all team members have the oppotunity for presentation and helps everyone gain a better understanding of the project’s current status.

+(546 words)
 ## Project Structure

 As mentioned above, the project used the front-end and back-end separation architecture with Nginx serving as an interval between the two parts.
 So the project structure details below is divided into two parts.